Kelantan: Chinese

-In Kelantan, the Kelantanese Chinese see themselves as either Cino Kapong (village Chinese) or Cino Bandar (town Chinese).
-Famous Chinese villages in Kelantan include Kampung Tok'kong (300-year-old temple), Batu Jong, Kampung Jelatok, Kampung Joh, Kampung Temangan, Kampung Mata Ayer, Kampung Tawang, Kampung Balai, and Gua Musang.
-Descendants of the earlier waves of small-scale migration are known as Oghe Cino kito (our very own Chinese) and the elders are seen as Oghe Kelate beto (true Kelantanese).
+In Kelantan, the Kelantanese Chinese see themselves as either Cino Kapong (village Chinese) or Cino Bandar (town/urban Chinese).

+The "village Chinese" are Hokkien migrants that set up houses along the Kelantan River up to 8–9 generations, or over 160 years ago.
+Chinese villages in Kelantan include Kampung Tok'kong (300-year-old temple), Batu Jong, Kampung Jelatok, Kampung Joh, Kampung Temangan, Kampung Mata Ayer, Kampung Tawang, Kampung Balai, and Gua Musang.
+Descendants of the earlier waves of small-scale migration are known as oghe Cino kito (our own Chinese) and the elders are seen as oghe Kelate beto (true Kelantanese).
+The Cina Kampung in Kelantan have native speaker competence in the Kelantanese dialect that makes them impossible to distinguish from Malays.
 Cina Kampung assimilation in Kelantan is manifested as: "Malay behaviour as frontstage and Chinese behaviour as backstage".
 "Frontstage" or public behaviour includes speaking Kelantanese Malay even when among themselves, adopting Malay-style clothing, and observing certain Malay customs and holidays.
 "Backstage" or private behaviour includes maintaining certain traditional Chinese beliefs and customs confined only within the home.
-A pattern which they also associate as Peranakan Chinese, nonetheless they are culturally different in some ways from the Strait-Chinese Peranakan of Malacca, Penang and Singapore or even the Indonesian Peranakans.
+A pattern which they also associate as Peranakan Chinese, nonetheless they are culturally different in some ways from the Strait-Chinese Peranakan of Malacca, Penang, Singapore and Indonesia.

-The Cina Kampung in Kelantan have native speaker competence in the Kelantanese dialect.
-It is impossible to tell a Malay from a Chinese here just by listening to their speech in the Kelantanese dialect.

-Much of Chinese culture still continues until today; such as the lion dance and dragon dance during Chinese New Year, temple celebration, eating bakchang (meat dumpling), mooncake, baby fullmoon, pulut kuning, telur merah, eat 'e' (tangyuan), religious celebration including praying to the Na Tuk Kong.
+Much of Chinese culture still continues until today; such as the lion dance and dragon dance during Chinese New Year, temple celebration, eating bakchang, mooncake, baby fullmoon, pulut kuning, telur merah, eat 'e' (tangyuan), religious celebration including praying to the Na Tuk Kong.
 They also cook 'bak hong', 'uang (meatball)' during wedding ceremonies and 'kiam mai' during funerals.